by Andrea M. Darcy

-Why is regular advice not working for me?
+Why is regular advice about stress not working for me?

-If you are self-identified as ‘HSP’, then the sort of advice going around like, ‘connect with others’, and ‘be realistic’ might not help you so much.
+If you are self-identified as ‘HSP’, then the sort of advice going around for stress like, ‘connect with others’, and ‘be realistic’ might not help you so much.

 You might feel frustrated talking with those around you as they don’t understand how upset you feel.
 And for you, advice to be ‘realistic’ and ‘stay calm’ can seem a way of diminishing the very real suffering of others.

-What DOES help a sensitive person in a pandemic?
+What DOES help a sensitive person in tough times?

-So what alternate things do we need to consider as a sensitive person in a pandemic?
+So what alternate things do we need to consider as a sensitive person when there are challenging world events or life changes happening?

 It means you will have energy to help those who actually matter to you.